IllinoisExperts/vosviewer_helper_tools/README.md

 By adding the same name (Last, First) to each of the 3 variations of that name, VOSViewer will correctly interpret all of these as one person.
 By leaving the last two names alone, they will be ignored by VOSViewer.

+## Tools required:
+- Notepad++ or similar plain text editor installed on your local computer (https://notepad-plus-plus.org/downloads/).
+- Unix-based command line tool installed on your local computer.
+If you have a Mac or Linux computer, this is preinstalled, called the Terminal.
+If you have a Windows computer, this is not the same as the command prompt or PowerShell.
+Suggested to install git bash for Windows (https://git-scm.com/downloads).

 ## Resources:
 Shotts, William.
 The Linux Command Line, 2nd edition.
 Available digitally from UIUC Library.